-In order to make our products as much as possible to meet the expectations of our customers, our softwares collect and send us usage statistics.
-KÉSZ Holding cPlc uses this information to improve the products and features customers use most often and to help solve problems.
+To make our products as much as possible to meet the expectations of our customers, our software collects and send us usage statistics.
+KÉSZ Holding Plc uses this information to improve the products and features customers use most often and to help solve problems.

-Our products collects and sends the following information: software version, used functionalities, running time, location
+Our products collect and sends the following information: software version, used functionalities, running time, location